 Humanistic psychologist Scott Barry Kaufman reworked and refreshed the pyramid based on the latest science in human behavior in his novel, Transcend: The New Science of Self-Actualization.
 Being fully human, Kaufman stressed, is about living in the moment, enjoying the ride, and doing what you love, because when you feel like you’re achieving your purpose, you feel aligned within yourself, and you’re able to make a meaningful contribution to the world.

-Sounds good, right?
-Well, here’s how to edge closer to that stage.
+Here’s how to edge closer to that stage through personal responsibility.

 Why You Need to Take Personal Responsibility